 About a year ago, I released V1.0 of this script and stated if I ever found the time I would update it to not require XenApp 6.5.
-Finally, through the generosity of my employer, Choice Solutions, I took the time between customer calls to update this script (and two others).
+Finally, I took the time between customer calls to update this script (and two others).

 I added three parameters from the Get-ServiceWithAccountName script to make this script more generic.

 By default, the script will search all computers in AD that have “server” in the OperatingSystem property.
 Use -ComputerName to restrict the search to a specific group of computers.
 For example, -ComputerName “ctx” will limit the search to only computers that have “ctx” somewhere in the DNSHostName property.

 Using -InputFile allows you to create a text file containing computer name to search.
 The computer names can be NetBIOS or Fully Qualified Domain Name.
 The names contained in the file are not validated.
 Using -ComputerName will filter the names retrieved from the InputFile.